pazfe/product-docs/docs/data-streamer/using-the-data-streamer.md

 ## Data Streamer API

 You can manage your data streams using the emnify Data Streamer API.
-Available entry points are listed under the [**Integrations** section of the emnify Swagger API reference](https://cdn.emnify.net/api/doc/swagger.html#/Integrations).
+Available entry points are listed under the [Integrations section of the emnify REST API reference](https://cdn.emnify.net/api/doc/swagger.html#/Integrations).

 ### Authentication